 Figure 4 – Value pyramid

-Great content is wasted if it is never seen by your desired audience.
+Great content is wasted if your desired audience never sees it.
 Using these distribution tips will ensure that doesn’t happen.
-Analyse your results to help you constantly learn about your audience so you can adapt and improve your strategy.
+Analyze your results to help you constantly learn about your audience so you can adapt and improve your digital marketing for life sciences.

 Distributing through other channels is also important.
 See how you can connect your content with our life sciences audience by clicking the link below.